 Some women swear by this trick and some are not convinced – so it’s up to you to decide.
-Many chiropractors claim that they can even turn breech babies into a head down positions – so it might be worth a try.
+Many chiropractors claim that they can even turn breech babies into head down positions – so it might be worth a try.
 These massages can help the hips to loosen up and might encourage the baby to slip out easily without much trouble.

-The tips for a normal delivery won’t be complete without the mention of caesarean.
+The tips for achieving a normal delivery won’t be complete without the mention of c – section.
 Though it may be fearsome, caesarean is just the only reason some of us get to be mothers.
 Isn’t that something wonderful?
 In a moment of crisis, the way you give birth doesn’t really matter – it’s not going to take away your awesome love for your baby or affect your great mothering skills.
 Don’t feel so worked up when thinking of a caesarean, just try to keep away from it until the dire necessity arises.